diegoagd10/coin-mixer-challenge/README.md

 1. All coins transactions are public (Everyone can see all the transactions).
 This is reason of why the mixer is important.
 2. The mixer will deposit the coins into different addresses associated with the main address so we can hide user transactions.
-3. I change the fee and distribution logic of the mixer:
+3. I changed the fee and distribution logic of the mixer:

     3.1 Fee is calculated as follows:
      - Taking the 30% of the total deposited to the home_address.